schedseminar/schedseminar.github.io/README.md

 						heuristics for different problem classes, for example all sorts of vehicle routing generalizations.
 These heuristics range from all-purpose `swap' and `insert' to complicated made-to-measure operators.
-It has become a challenge to determine the impact of individual components on an algorithm's performance.
+It has become a challenge to determine the impact of individual components on an algorithm's performance.</br>

 						In contrast to targeting generalizing problem extensions, it may be worthwhile to focus on a problem's core when designing a basic optimization heuristic.
 This talk introduces a recently